mbulling/TrivAI/README.md

 3. Commit and push your changes to your fork.
 4. Submit a pull request describing your changes and their purpose.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.